opws/opws-dataset/docs/fields.md

 Whether an input to repeat the new password is `required`, `optional`, or not present (`none`).

-## password.change.form.newpassword.characters, password.change.form.repeat.newpassword.characters
+## password.change.form.newpassword.characters, password.change.form.repeat.newpassword.characters, password.reset.flow.change.form.oldpassword.characters

-Whether the "new password" inputs have typed characters `hidden` or `visible`, or, if visibility can be toggled, `showable` or `hideable` (from the default states, respectively).
+Whether the password inputs have typed characters `hidden` or `visible`, or, if visibility can be toggled, `showable` or `hideable` (from the default states, respectively).

 ## password.change.sessions.own